Always be Two Steps Ahead of Your Enemy: Impossibility Results and Lower Bounds

-Let now all nodes $D'$ be churned out in round $3$, i.e. before they can communicate with any more nodes.
-Then, it holds that no node in the network knows $w$.
-Further, $w$ knows only the IDs received from $v$ upon it join.
+Further, $w$ knows only the IDs received from $v$ as it has only communicated with $w$ until now.
 Now continue as follows.
-In each round until all nodes from $V_0$ are gone: \begin{enumerate} \item Churn out each node $w$ communicates with.
-This ensures that no new node will learn $w$'s ID. \item Churn out as much nodes from $V_0$ as possible and churn in the same amount of new nodes.
-Note that the total number of nodes does not change. \end{enumerate} One can easily verify that within $\mathcal{O}(\log^2 n)$ rounds all nodes from $V_0$ are gone.
+In each round until all nodes from $V_0$ are gone: \begin{enumerate} \item Churn out every node $w$ communicates with.
+This ensures that no new node will learn $w$'s ID. \item Use the strategy given above to churn out as much nodes from $V_0$ as possible and churn in the same amount of new nodes.
+Note that the total number of nodes does not change. \end{enumerate} Using Lemma \ref{lemma:gone} one can easily verify that within $O(\log n)$ rounds all nodes from $V_0$ are gone.
 Since all ID that $w$ knows belong to nodes from $V_0$ and no node in the network knows $w$, it is separated from the network.
+This concludes the proof. \end{proof}

-This was to be shown. \end{proof} We continue with the restrictions for the joining nodes.
+We continue with the restrictions for the joining nodes.
 The result is stated in the following lemma. \begin{lemma} Let $v \in V$ be a node that joined in round $t$.
 Now assume a model where in round $t+1$ a new node $w \in V$ can join the network via $v$.
-Then a $(\infty,\infty)$-late adversary with churn rate $(\alpha n, \mathcal{O}(\log n))$ can disconnect any overlay after $\mathcal{O}(\log n)$ rounds. \end{lemma}
+Then a $(\infty,\infty)$-late adversary with churn rate $(\alpha n, O(\log n))$ for some $\alpha \in (0,1)$ can disconnect any overlay after $O(\log n)$ rounds. \end{lemma}